nirv-ai/.github/profile/README.md

 ## What is NIRV.ai?

-- NIRV.ai is a platform with a variety of use cases ranging from a ethnographic and anthropologic research to community building, collective intelligence, and autodidactic upskilling
+- NIRV.ai is a platform with a variety of use cases ranging from ethnographic and anthropologic research to community building, collective intelligence, and autodidactic upskilling